 Authored by William C. Hillman and Margaret M. Crouch, a judge and law clerk, respectively, of the U.S. Bankruptcy Court, District of Massachusetts, Bankruptcy Deskbook

 keeps you up-to-date on legal developments, analyzing recent Supreme Court, court of appeals and bankruptcy court decisions.
 It also guides you step-by-step through the bankruptcy laws, clarifying the purpose, features, mechanics, advantages, and drawbacks of Chapters 7, 11, 12 and 13 in the era of BAPCPA.
-Volume 2 also includes a massive collection of forms, charts, and checklists, including more than thirty ready-to-use official forms prescribed by the U.S. Judicial Conference, and more than one hundred adaptable pleading forms, most of them taken directly from actual cases.
+It also includes a massive collection of forms, charts, and checklists, including more than thirty ready-to-use official forms prescribed by the U.S. Judicial Conference, and more than one hundred adaptable pleading forms, most of them taken directly from actual cases.